hpl002/Masters_Public/readme.md

  ----
 ## Process reengineering by use of simulation

-**Demonstrate how one can use process mining and model simulation to create more efficient process models by use of a simple web application.** By simulating process flows we can get insights into process performance before they are deployed into real systems, or perform [process repair](#process-repair) on existing models.
+**Demonstrate how one can use process mining and model simulation to enhance process models by use of a simple web application.** By running simulations on the generated process model we are able generate new event logs which can then be analyzed for [key performance indicators](#key-performance-indicators-kpi).

+These metrics are then used to indicate if a process is in need of improvement.
+The tool serves two primary purposes:
+1. used to conduct process enhancement
+2. used to test the impact of some model alteration

+This is accomplished by combining methods from process discovery, conformance, and enhancement.
+These are combined in a modular fashion which allows the user to combine different techniques from these main areas.

+The tool also supports direct alteration of the generated process model, meaning that the user can add or delete nodes at will, and then have this model simulated.

+While there exits tools that cover each of these aspects individually, there are none that combined them in a single application.
+Performing simulation in popular tools such as PRoM forces the user to conduct part of the analysis in PRoM and run the simulaton in CPN Tools.
+This forces the user to jump between applications and juggle different files.
+This workflow can be improved by combining techniques in a single application.

+The tool also addresses the poor interoperability concern of PRoM by containerizing the entire application and submodules in docker containers.
+While PRoM is platform independent, it is not technology independent.
+The aim being that it should be easy to introduce and combine new techniques into the process mining ecosystem, not matter what language or technology it is built on.

+>**Tags:**
+1. Process mining
+2. process simulation
+3. process enhancement
+4. process mining tooling

 The project builds on the concept of [process reengineering](#process-reengineering) as put forth by Prof&#46;dr&#46;ir&#46; Wil van der Aalst, which uses the event log to enhance the process model.
-It has also taken strong influence from the method and tecniques presented in [Automated simulation and verification of process models discovered by process mining](#automated-simulation-and-verification-of-process-models-discovered-by-process-mining).
+It has also taken strong influence from the method and tecniques presented in [Automated simulation and verification of process models discovered by process mining](#automated-simulation-and-verification-of-process-models-discovered-by-process-mining) and the [L* life-cycle](#l-life-cycle).

 "Through simulation experiments various “what if” questions can be answered and redesign alternatives can be compared with respect to key performance indicators." - [Source]((https://dl.acm.org/doi/pdf/10.5555/3275382.3275386))